 Many people think it’s risky to play tug-of-war with a dog.
-And it’s true that, if the game goes too far, it can result in a dangerously out of control canine.
-But when played intelligently, tug-of-war is actually a great way to practice keeping control over your dog when she’s excited.
+And it’s true that, if the game goes too far, it can result in injury or an out-of-control canine.

 To play tug-of-war safely, always follow these rules:

 - You should be the one to initiate a game, not your dog.

 - Always be in control.
 Only play if you can get your dog to release the tug toy and sit at any time.
 Do this at least once every 30 seconds.

 - Also mix in short training breaks.
 Ask for a sit, down, stand, down, another sit, then restart the game as a reward.

 These rules should apply to anyone else playing tug-of-war with your dog, too.
 If a friend or family member wants to pick up a game with your pooch, then make sure they know the rules.